BitBagCommerce/SyliusVueStorefront2Plugin/doc/installation.md

                 repository: BitBag\SyliusVueStorefront2Plugin\Doctrine\Repository\TaxonRepository
     ```

-9. If you're extending Sylius' `ProductAttributeValue` entity, please use our trait inside: `BitBag\SyliusVueStorefront2Plugin\Model\ProductAttributeValueTrait`.
-Otherwise, please create an entity, which uses the trait and setup the Sylius resource in _sylius.yaml:
+9. If you're already extending Sylius' `ProductAttributeValue` entity, please use our trait - `BitBag\SyliusVueStorefront2Plugin\Model\ProductAttributeValueTrait`, inside your own `ProductAttributeValue` entity.
+If you're not extending `ProductAttributeValue`, please create an entity, which uses the trait and setup the Sylius resource in _sylius.yaml:

 ```yml
     sylius_attribute: